 In the Chittagong Hill Tracts, a remote south-eastern region of Bangladesh, the combination of a 20-year-long separatist conflict, demographic pressure, ethnic tensions, decreased productivity of traditional slash-and-burn agriculture, and an invasion of rodents a few years ago, has resulted in alarming levels of food insecurity.

 How are we helping?

-The European Commission’s European Civil Protection and Humanitarian Aid Operations has been working in Bangladesh since 2002, both in disaster preparedness and emergency response activities.
-It continues to fund emergency assistance programmes for people affected by natural disasters, and remains committed to providing basic life-saving support to an estimated 50 000 unregistered Rohingya refugees living in the Kutupalong makeshift camp and Leda site.
+The European Commission’s European Civil Protection and Humanitarian Aid Operations (ECHO) has been working in Bangladesh since 2002, both in disaster preparedness and emergency response activities.
+It continues to fund emergency assistance programmes for people affected by natural disasters, and remains committed to providing basic life-saving support to an estimated 120 000 unregistered Rohingya refugees living in the Kutupalong makeshift camp, Leda site, Shamlapur village and Balukhali settlement.

 In 2017, the Commission is continuing its provision of humanitarian aid to Bangladesh.
 This includes support for the Rohingyas and local populations living close to the refugee settlements, who receive health care, nutrition support, water and sanitation facilities and protection services.
 Last year, €2.7 million were allocated to deliver emergency humanitarian assistance to people affected by Tropical Storm Roanu.
 Funding was also provided to support food insecure communities in the Chittagong Hills Tract.